reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Objection

-1. Most objections to success-theories are equal problems for normativity broadly
-2. If not (1), then the requirements for morality are too strong
+## Relativism

+### Gilbert Harman

+### Objections

-# ANTI-REALISM SUCCESS-THEORY
+# Subjectivism

 Moral statements are truth-apt and aim at describing moral facts.
 The moral facts are grounded in our current or hypothetical moral judgments.

-## Relativism

-### Gilbert Harman

-### Objection

-## Subjectivism

 ### Roderick Firth - _Ideal Observer Theory_

 ### Michael Smith - Idealized Observer - _The Moral Problem_

 ### Objection

-1. Open Question Argument
-2. Too agent dependent (some theories)
-    - Cannot account for disagreement
-    - Seems to not justify normative authority
-3. Cannot account for normativity generally, specifically epistemic rationality (some theories).

 # REALISM